• Skip to main content

 The truth is that lots of variations of gender exist, as well as having no gender at all.

-Remember, you’re likely to have years to reflect on and learn about nonbinary gender.
-The people you come out to might not have had the same luxury.
+While you’ve had time to reflect on and learn about your nonbinary gender, the people you are coming out to might not have had the same luxury.
 That’s why it falls on you to approach them with patience and respect.

 2. Choose Your Communication Route

-Coming out as nonbinary can happen through a variety of different methods, such as a conversation, letter, email, or a phone or video call (think FaceTime or Zoom).
+Coming out as nonbinary can happen through a variety of different methods, such as a conversation, letter, email, or a phone or video call.

 With this approach, you’ll have the space to explain things the way you intend, uninterrupted, and free from the other person’s “knee jerk” reactions.

-If you prefer to have the conversation in person, consider writing yourself an outline or rehearsing what you’d like to say with a friend.
+For other people, it’ll feel right to have the conversation in persaon.
+If you prefer this approach, consider writing yourself an outline or rehearsing what you’d like to say with a friend.

 3. Assess Your Safety (And Have a Plan)